Skip to content

 What are Zirconia Abrasives Used For?

-Zirconia abrasives are much stronger and can perform better than aluminum oxide grains because they are good heat resistance.
+Zirconia abrasives are much stronger and can perform better than aluminum oxide grains because they have good heat resistance.
 This tendency makes them ideal for high-pressure machining and grinding applications.
 There are differences between (grinding vs machining).
 Zirconia abrasives are widely utilized in the steel fabrication industry.
-Zirconia grains are an ideal choice for manufacturing sandpapers sheets, grinding belts, and sanding discs for metal, steel grinding, and finishing.
+Zirconia grains are ideal for manufacturing sandpaper sheets, grinding belts, and sanding discs for metal, steel grinding, and finishing.

 Silicon carbide is the strongest abrasive grain.

 Silicon carbide is a large natural abrasive grain.
 Its natural form is long and thin.
-Silicon carbide is the most extremely sharp grain among all other sharp abrasive grains (for example think, you have a ball with hundreds of sharp razor blades).
+Silicon carbide is the most extremely sharp grain among all other abrasive grains (for instance, think you have a ball with hundreds of sharp razor blades).

 What are Silicon Carbide Abrasives Used For?